-Everyone employed or volunteering at our school has a responsibility to understand the important and specific role they play individually and collectively to ensure a child safe culture in which the wellbeing and safety of all students is at the forefront of all they do and every decision they make (VCEA Statement of Commitment to Child Safety).
+Everyone employed, contracted, or volunteering at our school has a responsibility to understand the important and specific role they play individually and collectively to ensure a child safe culture in which the wellbeing and safety of all students is at the forefront of all they do and every decision they make (VCEA Statement of Commitment to Child Safety).

-This policy applies to all school staff, volunteers and contractors whether or not they work in direct contact with students.
-It also applies to Board Directors where indicated.
+This policy applies to all school staff (includes employees and contractors), Board directors and volunteers whether or not they work in direct contact with students.